raphael-proust/OGL-SRD5/pages/17.monsters/default.md

 **_Enslave (3/Day)_**.
 The aboleth targets one creature it can see within 9m of it.
 The target must succeed on a DC 14 Wisdom saving throw or be magically charmed by the aboleth until the aboleth dies or until it is on a different plane of existence from the target.
 The charmed target is under the aboleth’s control and can’t take reactions, and the aboleth and the target can communicate telepathically with each other over any distance.

 Whenever the charmed target takes damage, the target can repeat the saving throw.
 On a success, the effect ends.
-No more than once every 24 hours, the target can also repeat the saving throw when it is at least 1 mile away from the aboleth.
+No more than once every 24 hours, the target can also repeat the saving throw when it is at least 1.6km away from the aboleth.

 **Legendary Actions**